lab1092/blender-manual_ja/manual/textures/influence/material/bump_and_normal.rst

 Consult the :doc:`Textures Mapping section</textures/mapping>`
 for more information on applying a texture to a mesh's material.Special considerations for Bump and Normal Maps is:

-- When using a Bump map, map the texture to :guilabel:`Normal` and enable :guilabel:`No RGB`.
+- When using a Bump map, map the texture to *Normal* and enable *No RGB*.
-- When using a Normal map, map the texture to :guilabel:`Normal`.
+- When using a Normal map, map the texture to *Normal*.

 The coordinate systems of the two objects must match.
 For example, if you bake using a UV map of the high-poly model, you must UV map the low poly model and line up its UV coordinates to match the outline of the high-poly image